Debt Settlement in Oregon

 **New Era Debt Solutions and its affiliates currently do not offer services in the state of Oregon.

 - Give New Era Debt Solutions a call at 800.527.4421 for a free consultation.

 - Make sure you understand how to succeed.

 - Explore the options available that have worked for other people from Oregon.

 Debt Settlement works by negotiating a payment for less than the balance owed (principal) on your unsecured personal debt accounts.
 This is different from simply reducing the interest rate as with Debt Consolidation and Credit Counseling, which do not affect the total debt balance.

-By negotiating the balance, Debt Settlement provides a much faster means of handling your debt in Oregon.
+By negotiating the balance, Debt Settlement provides a much faster means of handling your debt.
 Most creditors are willing to accept payments of much less than the balance owed to close out an account rather than lose the entire amount in a bankruptcy proceeding.

-New Era negotiators are experts at getting you some awesome deals in Oregon, but the offers don’t last forever.
-The most successful debt settlement clients in Oregon are ready and willing to respond immediately.
+New Era negotiators are experts at getting you some awesome deals, but the offers don’t last forever.
+The most successful debt settlement clients are ready and willing to respond immediately.

 You can include the following types of debt in a New Era Debt Settlement Program:

 - Credit cards